gerostenko/weather-app/README.md

 # weather-app

-Weather-app gets the weather information (location, temperature, humidity and wind speed) for the current location from OpenWeatherMap API (SPA app).
+Weather-app gets the weather information for the current location from OpenWeatherMap API.

 Usage: